OBOFoundry/purl.obolibrary.org/README.md

 The order of the migrated entries is: `exact` first (*should* be in the order they were created), followed by `prefix` entries from longest `prefix` to shortest.
 This order avoids nasty conflicts and has been tested to preserve the OCLC behaviour.

-You can run migration for a single ontology, or all the ontologies in `ONTOLOG_IDS`.
+You can run migration for a single ontology at a time, by its ID (usually lower case):

     make migrate-obi
-    make migrate

 The tool will refuse to overwrite existing YAML configuration files.
+If you are running a test server (see next section) you can test the configuration as you are migrating:

+    make migrate-obi && make all test

 ## Development and Testing